-Concerning SR, existing methods are quite different from our SSR.
-The representative work include compressed sensing theory in signal processing community, sparse and redundant dictionary learning in computer vision community and the applications of them in pattern recognition community.
-Generally, they are over-complete.
+The representative work of OSRs include compressed sensing theory, sparse and redundant dictionary learning and their applications in pattern recognition.

-In signal processing, the compressed sensing theory \cite{donoho2006compressed, candes2008introduction, bruckstein2009sparse} states that if a signal is sparse under some basis, then far fewer measurements than the Shannon theorem indicates are required to reconstruct the signal.
-The over-complete dictionary is designed rather than learnt from samples.
-It should satisfy good mutual coherence property, i.e. the atoms of dictionary are not close to each other.
-Surprisingly, random Gaussian matrix suffices.
-If the signal is intrinsically sparse enough, then the sparse codes are guaranteed to be solved exactly by a greedy algorithm orthogonal matching pursuit (OMP), or by the $\ell_1$ norm based convex optimization basis pursuit (BP).
-Thus, the signal can be exactly reconstructed.
-The compressed sensing theory is concerned with signal compression and reconstruction, but this paper and the SSR will deal with the semantic aspect of signal.
-Nevertheless, this line of work together with the celebrated work \cite{olshausen1996emergence} triggered the research enthusiasm on SR in computer vision and pattern recognition fields.
+Compressed sensing theory \cite{donoho2006compressed, candes2008introduction, bruckstein2009sparse} states that if a signal is sparse under some basis, then far fewer measurements than Shannon theorem indicates are required to reconstruct the signal.
+Over-complete dictionary is designed and should satisfy good mutual coherence property, i.e., atoms of the dictionary are not close to each other.
+If the signal is intrinsically sparse enough, the sparse codes are guaranteed to be solved exactly by an $\ell_0$-norm based greedy algorithm, orthogonal matching pursuit (OMP) \cite{pati1993orthogonal}, or by an $\ell_1$-norm based convex optimization, basis pursuit (BP) \cite{chen1998atomic}.
+In this case, the signal can be exactly reconstructed.
+The compressed sensing theory is concerned with signal compression and reconstruction, in this paper, we will focus on the semantic aspect, i.e., cluster structure.

-In computer vision, \cite{olshausen1996emergence} learnt an over-complete dictionary from natural images based on $\ell_1$ norm optimization.
-It was found surprisingly that the atoms of the dictionary are similar to the receptive fields in primary visual cortex.
-The KSVD algorithm \cite{aharon2006img} learnt a sparse representation similarly.
-But it is based on $\ell_0$ norm optimization.
+\cite{olshausen1996emergence}, MOD \cite{Engan1999Method}, and KSVD \cite{aharon2006img} learn an over-complete dictionary and sparse codes, based on different sparsity penalties and optimizations.